randriksen/randriksen.github.io/_posts/2024-01-01-the-post-i-never-wrote.md

 exit
 ```

-This assumes you only have one partition on your USB key.
-However, it still wouldn't boot into the Windows installer.
+This all assumes that you only have one partition on your USB key.

+But it still wouldn't boot into the Windows installer.

-When I'm stuck, I delve deeper into the problem.
-On the Windows ISO, there was a 'boot' folder, which I explored.
-Inside, I found an EXE file named bootsect.exe, the tool I needed.
-The issue was that the USB drive had the wrong boot sector type.
-From what I recall, the boot sector type used by Windows changed between Windows XP and Windows Vista.
+So, I did what I do when I get stuck; I start looking deeper into things.
+On the Windows ISO, there was a folder called boot, so I started there.
+In that folder, there was an EXE file called bootsect.exe, which turned out to be the tool I needed to get things working.
+The problem was that the USB drive had the wrong boot sector type.
+And between Windows XP and Windows Vista, as far as I remember, they changed the type of boot sector Windows uses.

 ```cmd
 bootsect /nt60 x:
 ```

-This command was pivotal in enabling me to install Windows Vista on all my computers.
+This was the command that changed everything and made me able to install Windows Vista on all my computers.

-At the time, this saved me a lot of work, as I had managed to crash the old XP installation on my main computer.
-Getting it back up and running was crucial for my classes.
-I could finally relax and sleep that night.
+At the time, this saved me a whole lot of work, because I had somehow managed to crash the old XP installation on my main computer, so getting it back up and running was really important, since I needed it for classes.
+So my nerves calmed down, and I was able to sleep that night.

-I considered creating a blog to share this solution, as I hadn't found anyone else writing about it, but I never did.
-However, I'm trying to learn from my past mistakes, so I'm sharing it today.
+As mentioned, I considered making a blog just to post this solution because at the time I didn't find anyone else who had written about it, but I never did.
+But I'm trying to learn from my past mistakes, so I'm writing about it today.

-Nowadays, tools like the [official tool](https://www.microsoft.com/software-download/windows11) from Microsoft for Windows 11 or [Rufus](https://rufus.ie/en/) for almost any operating system make fixing USB installation media much easier.
+These days, there are tools that make it a lot easier to fix USB installation media.
+For Windows 11, you can download the [official tool](https://www.microsoft.com/software-download/windows11) from Microsoft, or you can use [Rufus](https://rufus.ie/en/) for almost any operating system you can find.

-Still, you can use the manual method I discovered in the days when Vista was new and shiny.
+But you can still use the manual method I found back in the days when Vista was something new and shiny.